konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 to PATH in your /home/your_username/.bashrc ? [yes|no]
 ```

-**Type yes** and **press ENTER**
+**Type yes** and **press ENTER**.

-You will have now in your home directory a folder called
+You will have now a folder called ´anaconda3´ in your home
-´anaconda3´.
-Do not removed it!
+directory.
+Do not removed it as it contains you Anaconda installation.

-You have changed the configuration of your shell (`.bashrc`) and due
+During the installation process you have changed the configuration of
-to this you need to restart it.
-For this close the terminal and open a
+your shell (the file `.bashrc`) and due to this you need to restart
+the terminal.
+For this close the terminal application and open a new
-new one.
-You should now be able to call the command `conda`.
-E.g. with
+instance by clicking on the terminal icon.
+You should now be able to
-the parameter `--version`
+call the command `conda`.
+E.g. with the parameter `--version`

 ```
 $ conda --version